Hubs-Foundation/hubs-docs/docs/intro-hubs.md

   Your browser does not support HTML5 video.
 </video>

-🎉 _Congratulations - you now have your very own VR space!_
+ <p style="text-align: center; font-style:italic;">🎉 Congratulations - you now have your very own virtual space! 🎉<p>

-Your new space is private; no one else can join until you invite them.

-## Enter a Room
+## Enter the Room

 Before entering, you are in the room's lobby.
-You can see what's going on inside the room but you can't interact.
+From here, you can see what's going on inside the room but you can't interact.
 Entering the room can be a bit different depending on the type of device you are using.

 **On a desktop computer?**